 In geodetic science, observations (measurements) are typically made for the purpose of estimating certain unknown quantities, for example, coordinates of GPS reference stations, or heights of benchmarks.
 These unknown quantities are often expressed as parameters of an observational model.
 In some cases an unknown parameter might be measured directly (say the length of a bridge), but often parameters are only "measured indirectly," for example by measuring angles and distances to determine coordinates of points.
 In any case, for our purposes we will consider these unknown quantities to be fixed parameters, rather than random parameters, which are treated in Part II.
-The terms fixed and random parameters refer to the statistical (stochastic) properties of the unknowns.
-Physically, one may think of a fixed parameter as representing a quantity that does not vary in time, at least not over the time span of interest.
+The terms fixed and random parameters refer to the statistical (stochastic) properties of these unknown quantities.
+Physically, one may think of a fixed parameter as representing a quantity that does not vary in time, or space, at least not over the time span or region of interest.

-While some observations can be made with the naked eye, for example by reading a tape to determine a distance between survey markers, often they are made by use of a more sophisticated instrument.
-Traditionally, in surveying most instruments were optical, such as a surveyor's level or transit.
-These instrument required scales or rods to be read with the aid of telescopes and magnifying eyepieces.
-Eventually, electro-optical instruments added electronic distance measuring functionality, while horizontal and vertical angles were still read by optical means.
+While some observations might be made with the naked eye, for example by reading the graduations on a steel tape to determine a distance between survey markers, more often they are made by use of an instrument.
+Traditionally, in surveying most instruments were optical-mechanical, such as a surveyor's level or transiting theodolite ("transit").
+These instruments required scales or rods to be read with the aid of telescopes and magnifying eyepieces.
+Eventually, optical-electronic instruments added electronic distance measuring functionality, while horizontal and vertical angles were still read by optical means.
 Later, with the advent of the total station, both angles and distances were measured electronically, and perhaps not even recorded manually if a data collector was used in conjunction with the instrument.
-Nowadays, robotic total stations, digital levels, GPS (or

-GNSS) receivers, and laser scanners, not to mention drones with GPS receivers, cameras, and LIDAR, remove most of the traditional elements of human observation.
+Nowadays, robotic total stations, digital levels, GPS (or GNSS) receivers, and laser scanners, not to mention drones with GPS receivers, cameras, and LI-DAR, remove most of the traditional elements of human observation.
 Nevertheless, we still refer to the quantities they measure and record (the data) as observations.
-The import thing to know about observations, is that they always contain some level of unknown error, whether they are made and recorded manually by a human, or made and recorded electronically with little or no human involvement.
+The import thing to know about observations, is that they always contain an element of unknown, random error, whether they are made and recorded manually by a human, or made and recorded electronically with little or no human involvement.

 Errors in observations differ by type (nature).
 The types we are most concerned with are random, systematic (bias), and blunders (mistakes).
 Blunders might belong to the statistical category of outlier.
 We will discuss these categories of errors in more detail in a later section.
-For now we simply assume that 1) all observations contain random errors, 2) that it is usually possible to account for systematic errors in some way (if we know they exist), and 3) that blunders must be avoided or found and removed.
+For now we simply assume that 1) all observations contain random errors, 2) that it is often possible to account for systematic errors in some way (if we know they exist and how to quantify them), and 3) that blunders must be avoided or found and removed.